Let’s come together online to align understanding and action in support of effective, collective responses to the moment we are living in.

 - Hear how other participants respond to the framework

 - Connect your own experience to extractive and regenerative economic paradigms

-- Gain a sense of the framework and principles, and where they come from
+- Gain a sense of the framework, principles and practices, and where they come from

-- Discuss how you are drawn toward weaving one or more Just Transition principles into your Good Work
+- Discuss ways you are drawn toward weaving one or more Just Transition principles and practices into your Good Work

 This offering will be co-facilitated by a combination of these GWI Workers, whose fuller bios are available here.